 - Using active verbs and higher-level learning outcomes.
 Competencies relating to ethics are often limited to lower cognitive learning levels, such as ‘know’ and ‘awareness of’.
 When considering the accreditation competencies in programme design, it is important to engage verbs at higher learning levels (Junaid et al., 2021).
 Verbs such as ‘design’ and ‘exercise’ in Bloom’s Taxonomy would help in designing assessments that reflect this.

 - Use of other policy documents and resources beyond accreditation.
-It is useful to review other resources at the policy level that can be used to refine or reinforce the programme design such as the International Engineering Alliance, the Washington Accord and the Royal Academy of Engineering’s Engineering ethics curriculum map (see additional resources below).
+It is useful to review other resources at the policy level that can be used to refine or reinforce the programme design such as the International Engineering Alliance, the Washington Accord and the Ethics Explorer (see additional resources below).

 In the UK-SPEC (4th edition) guidance the Engineering Council states: “Engineering professionals work to enhance the wellbeing of society.
 In doing so they are required to maintain and promote high ethical standards and challenge unethical behaviour.”

 In AHEP 4, students must meet the following learning outcome: “Identify and analyse ethical concerns and make reasoned ethical choices informed by professional codes of conduct”